Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained by volunteering or internships
+- Write down any relevant experience that you’ve gained through volunteer work or interning

 - Note any achievements or responsibilities you fulfilled during these roles.